huaweicloud/terraform-provider-huaweicloud/docs/resources/drs_job.md

  Changing this parameter will create a new resource.

 * `limit_speed` - (Optional, List, ForceNew) Specifies the migration speed by setting a time period.
  The default is no speed limit.
 The maximum length is 3.
-Structure is documented below.
+The [limit_speed](#block--limit_speed) structure is documented below.
  Changing this parameter will create a new resource.

 * `multi_write` - (Optional, Bool, ForceNew) Specifies whether to enable multi write.
 It is mandatory when `type`